TARGENE/TMLE.jl/docs/src/user_guide.md

 ### The Conditional mean

 We are now ready to move to the definition of the estimands of interest.
-The most basic type of estimand is the conditional mean of the target given the treatment:
+The most basic type of estimand is the conditional mean of the outcome given the treatment:

 ```math
 CM_t(P) = \mathbb{E}[\mathbb{E}[Y|T=t, W]]